Suzuki Swace estate review

 Exterior changes for the Swace-badged car are minor, with the front bumper and grille getting a new look to make them more Suzuki-like.
 Elsewhere it's the definition of a rebadging exercise, with the same wheels as the Corolla but with Suzuki logos in the middle and a badge on the boot that almost looks as if it’s been pasted over the Toyota logo.

 It's a similar story inside, where the dashboard, instruments and infotainment have been transplanted almost entirely.
 Of course, there's a Suzuki logo on the steering wheel, and the transfer from Toyota isn't exactly a bad thing anyway; the manufacturer is renowned for its hard-wearing cars.
-There are fewer trims for the Swace, with the entry-level SZ-T getting a heated steering wheel and seats, as well as the eight-inch touchscreen.
-The SZ5 probably won't be necessary for most buyers but adds handy features like all-round parking sensors, a wireless smartphone charging tray and tech to help prevent dings while reversing.
+There are fewer trims for the Swace, with the entry-level Motion getting a heated steering wheel and seats, as well as an eight-inch touchscreen.
+The Ultra probably won't be necessary for most buyers but adds handy features like LED headlights, all-round parking sensors and a wireless smartphone charging tray.

-Just one hybrid powertrain is offered in the Swace, which is the same tried and trusted 1.8-litre hybrid setup found in the Toyota Prius, as well as the Corolla.
-Here it’s economical, returning well over 60mpg, and ideally suited to town driving.
-While the car handles pretty well, the CVT automatic gearbox blunts its suitability for driving quickly on twisty roads.
+Just one hybrid powertrain is offered in the Swace, which is the same tried and trusted 1.8-litre self-charging hybrid setup that’s found in the base Toyota Corolla.
+Here it’s just as economical, returning well over 60mpg, and ideally suited to town driving.
+For 2023, power has been bumped up to 138bhp (up from 120bhp), although it’s a shame the Swace isn’t also offered with the larger 2.0-litre 193bhp setup that’s available as a range-topper in the Corolla.

-The Swace is slightly cheaper than the Corolla but it feels it, and the price difference on paper probably isn’t big enough for us to recommend buying the Suzuki-badged version over the Toyota, especially when you consider Toyota provides a longer warranty.
+The Swace is slightly cheaper than the Corolla but it feels it, and the price difference on paper probably isn’t big enough for us to recommend buying the Suzuki-badged version over the Toyota – especially when you consider Toyota provides a longer warranty lasting for up to 10 years, compared to the three years of cover offered by Suzuki.
 Haggle with your Suzuki dealer to reach a lower price and the Swace becomes more worthy of consideration.

 MPG, running costs & CO2

-Here, the combination of a 1.8-litre petrol engine, electric motor and small battery gives the Swace fuel economy of up to 64.2mpg, along with CO2 emissions of 103g/km.
+Here, the combination of a 1.8-litre petrol engine, electric motor and small battery gives the Swace fuel economy of up to 62.7mpg, along with CO2 emissions of 102g/km.
 This is on a par with the figures you'd normally associate with an efficient diesel engine but because the Swace doesn’t have one, it also boasts lower NOx emissions and doesn't require any AdBlue top ups.

-Business drivers will find the Swace sits in a lower Benefit-in-Kind band than most purely petrol and diesel models - you'd really need a plug-in hybrid or fully-electric car to get much lower - and it costs a slightly discounted annual rate in VED (road tax).
-We also don’t expect insurance to be very expensive.
+Business drivers will find the Swace sits in a lower Benefit-in-Kind band than most purely petrol and diesel models – you'd really need a plug-in hybrid or fully-electric car to get much lower – and it costs a slightly discounted annual rate in VED (road tax).
+The Swace sits in insurance groups 17 and 18, depending on which trim level you choose, meaning it should be relatively inexpensive to insure, too.

 Engines, drive & performance

-The Suzuki's 1.8-litre petrol engine produces 101bhp and 142Nm of pulling power, while the electric motor makes 71bhp and 163Nm; a combined maximum of 120bhp can be sent to the front wheels at any one time.
-The gearbox is an automatic CVT and the 0-62mph sprint takes 11.1 seconds.
+The Suzuki's 1.8-litre petrol engine produces 96bhp, while the electric motor makes 94bhp; a combined maximum of 138bhp can be sent to the front wheels at any one time.
+Compared with the pre-facelift model, this means the electric motor is just over 20bhp more punchy.
+The gearbox is an automatic CVT and the 0-62mph sprint takes 9.4 seconds; the old 120bhp variant took 11.4 seconds, an improvement that makes a big difference from behind the wheel.
+We rarely felt like the 2023 Swace was lacking power, unlike the pre-facelift car.

 It's a setup that's happiest when driving around town, where the electric motor can do its best work, both helping the car pull away and recuperating energy when slowing down.
 There's a full EV mode but the small battery only provides range for around a mile of driving, so it's best reserved for car parks, city centres or heavy traffic.

-At higher speeds, the powertrain is less convincing because, even with the boost of the electric motor, the Swace never feels particularly fast.
-Ask too much of it and there's also a drone from under the bonnet as the CVT gearbox keeps the engine at high revs.
+At higher speeds, the powertrain is less convincing because, even with the boost of the electric motor, the Swace never feels particularly fast – although the recent update certainly improves matters.
+Push too hard on the accelerator pedal and there's also a drone from under the bonnet as the CVT gearbox keeps the engine at high revs.
 The Swace drives well enough in other respects; the ride is smooth and the handling is neat enough.
+However, we did find the steering could let the car wander slightly at motorway speeds.

 Interior & comfort

-Inside, the Suzuki Swace is virtually identical to the Corolla Touring Sports - the two models are even built on the same line at Toyota's Burnaston plant in Derbyshire.
-That's not really a bad thing; the Corolla has a sturdy and well-designed dashboard, and the blue instrument graphics add some character.
-The infotainment screen is perched on top of the dashboard, so it's fairly close to the steering wheel and it has some physical keys and knobs to make it easier to use.
-The seats are comfortable but relatively flat, which goes to show Suzuki doesn't expect Swace drivers to be attacking corners.
+Inside, the Suzuki Swace is virtually identical to the Corolla Touring Sports – the two models are even built on the same line at Toyota's Burnaston plant in Derbyshire.
+That's not really a bad thing; the Corolla has a sturdy and well-designed dashboard, while the seats are comfortable but relatively flat, which goes to show Suzuki doesn't expect Swace drivers to be attacking corners.
+New for 2023 is a seven-inch digital instrument cluster that can change its appearance depending on which drive mode you’re in, ultimately helping the cabin feel a bit more modern.

-Even the entry-level SZ-T trim gets an eight-inch touchscreen, DAB radio, Bluetooth, heated front seats, a heated steering wheel and ambient interior lighting.
-There's also a rear-view camera and radar cruise control for added safety and convenience.
-The SZ5 trim costs around £1,800 extra and adds features like front parking sensors, a wireless charging tray, LED headlights and self-parking, along with some added safety tech.
+Even the entry-level Motion trim gets the aforementioned eight-inch touchscreen, DAB radio, Bluetooth, heated front seats, and a heated steering wheel.
+There's also a reversing camera and adaptive cruise control for added safety and convenience.
+The Ultra trim costs around £1,800 extra and adds features like front parking sensors, a wireless charging tray, LED headlights, ambient lighting and self-parking, along with some added safety tech.

 Practicality & boot space